roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Beverly, the store manager who was in her mid-40s and had worked with Ben and Cori before, greeted them with a genuinely friendly smile.
 Unlike many women, she was not judgmental about Cori and, honestly, enjoyed working with them, especially since money never seemed to be an object.
 Ben explained how he was looking for something unique, aside from the usual thongs, panties, stockings and garters — which were all very nice — and asked if she had something a bit more exotic.

  "I think I have a few things you might like," Beverly said.
 "I actually keep some things in the back.
 Believe it or not, even a store like this can be accused of being too sexual.
 So, some of the quote-unquote fetish items I keep in the back for special customers who request it.
 I think a couple of them might be what you're looking for.
 Wait here."
-Report_Story #11
+1